flash62au/DccExController/README.md

     * Click *Upload*

 Notes:
+   * DccExController version 0.02 or later requires DCCEXProtocol version 0.0.6 or later.
    * DccExController version 0.01 or later requires DCCEXProtocol version 0.0.3 or later.
    * The *WiFi.h* and *ESPmDNS.h* libraries were automatically installed for me when I installed the esp32 boards, however you may need to install them manually.
    * Later versions of the esp board support are available and do appear to work, but if you have difficulties version 1.0.6 appears to be stable.